Noleli/homepage/_posts/2019-12-01-the-entropy-of-crossing-the-street.md

 But wait!

 When was the last time you walked up to an intersection and only saw the timer on one number?
-If you look for at least half a second (on average), you'll see it count down.
+If you look for at least half a second (on average), you'll see it tick down.
 Luckily, [Wikipedia says](https://en.wikipedia.org/wiki/Entropy_(information_theory)#Data_as_a_Markov_process) that

 > For a first-order Markov source (one in which the probability of selecting a character is dependent only on the immediately preceding character), the entropy rate is: